International food export business enters South Korea

 The next phase of the engagement was to register the company for tax at the District Tax Office in Seoul and obtain a tax identification number and business registration certificate.
 To achieve this, an application was submitted by Healy Consultants by mail, along with a copy of the lease agreement from Incheon FEZ.
 The certificate and tax identification number were received by Healy Consultants after 10 days.

-To complete the current phase of the engagement, Healy Consultants provides a full virtual office for Mr Davies’ Korean operation, and will continue to do so until the R&D facility is completed in early 2009.
+To complete the current phase of the engagement, Healy Consultants provides a full virtual office for Mr Davies’ Korean operation, and will continue to do so until the R&D facility is completed.
 As well as a comfortable working base for Mr Davies when he is in the city, the office fields telephone calls and receives mail, forwarding phone messages to Mr Davies on the same day.
 When the R&D facility is complete, it is likely Mr Davies will require assistance with obtaining visas for foreign employees.

 Import/export vehicles and vehicles part firm sets up business in South Korea